We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Type of insurance plan: Not all insurance plans are created equal.
 Some might cover the total cost, while others only pay a portion, leaving you with copays or deductibles.

-• Prior authorization: Some insurance providers require a process called “prior authorization,” meaning that before they agree to cover Ozempic, your doctor must confirm that the medication is essential and that you have considered or tried other less expensive options that haven’t worked for you.
+• Prior authorization: Some insurers require a process called prior authorization, meaning that before they agree to cover Ozempic, your doctor must confirm that the medication is essential and that you have considered or tried other less expensive options that haven’t worked for you.

-• Location: The extent of coverage can also vary by state or country, given the differences in healthcare policies and insurance regulations.
+• Location: Given differences in healthcare policies and insurance regulations, the extent of coverage can also vary by state or country.

-• Plan specifics: Individual versus family plans, high deductible plans, or plans from different providers might have distinct stipulations about specialty medications like Ozempic.
+• Plan specifics: Individual versus family plans, high deductible plans, or plans from different insurers might have distinct stipulations about specialty medications like Ozempic.

 • Pharmacy benefits: Some people have separate pharmacy benefit plans, which might have different coverage rules than standard health insurance.

-Consulting directly with your insurance provider is essential if you’re considering Ozempic as a treatment option.
+Consulting directly with your insurance company is essential if you’re considering Ozempic as a treatment option.
 They can give you the most accurate information about coverage and any potential out-of-pocket costs.

 If your insurance doesn’t cover Ozempic, you still have several avenues to explore, including: